coherentsolutionsinc/aspnetcore-service-fabric-hosting/README.md

 }
 ```

-The first step in configuration of any service (stateful or stateless) in **CoherentSolutions.Extensions.Hosting.ServiceFabric** is to link service configuration to one of the service service types defined in the `ServiceManifest.xml`.
+The first step when configuring a service (_no matter stateful or stateless_) using **CoherentSolutions.Extensions.Hosting.ServiceFabric** is to "link" configurable service to one of the [ServiceTypes](https://olegkarasik.wordpress.com/2018/10/03/service-fabric-handbook/#object-model-service-type-and-service) declared in the `ServiceManifest.xml`.

 ``` xml
 <ServiceManifest Name="ServicePkg" Version="1.0.0">